-When body-worn cameras for law enforcement officers first came out, there was a lot of speculation about the effectiveness of these devices.
+When police body cameras first came out, there was a lot of speculation about the effectiveness of these devices.
 Nowadays, with plenty of research and controlled field experiments, it’s easy to objectively analyze all the data and point out all the pros and cons of these cameras.
-We’ve taken the time to do such task and here are our conclusions:
+We’ve taken the time to do such task and came out with our own conclusions.
+After all, what are the pros and cons of police body cameras?

-- Body cameras promote transparency: with body-worn cameras record every interaction an officer has, making sure every story is told from beginning to end
+- Body cameras promote transparency: they record every interaction officers have, telling nothing but the truth from beginning to end

 - Body cameras save departments time and money: lawsuits, investigations, and litigations cost a lot of money.
 Departments that equip their officers with body cameras can save hundreds of thousands of dollars every year by preventing these situations